Salesforce Portals and Salesforce Communities

 There are various examples of Communities and portals, like:

-A company can showcase its products on portals, or it can create customer communities for various categories of customers, like VIP customers or wholesale customers, with different levels of access and functionality.
-They can also integrate it with multiple support channels, like email, chats, etc, in communities for a seamless experience for the customers.
+A company can showcase its products on portals or create customer communities for different customer types, such as VIP or wholesale customers, with varying levels of access and functionality.
+They can also integrate it with multiple support channels, such as email and chat, within communities for a seamless customer experience.

 A company can create a community where its existing customers can leave reviews, ask questions, and connect with other customers.